-DCED will support the federal strategy outlined by the United States Interagency Council on Homelessness and prioritize applicants who request funding to address the specific homeless populations in Opening Doors: A Federal Plan to End Homelessness1.
-Opening Doors established goals to prevent and end veteran homelessness in 2015; to end chronic homelessness in 2017; to prevent and end homelessness for families, youth, and children in 2020; and to set a path to end all types of homelessness.
+DCED will support the federal strategy outlined by the United States Interagency Council on Homelessness and prioritize applicants who request funding to address the specific homeless populations in Home, Together: A Federal Strategic Plan to Prevent and End Homelessness'.
+Home, Together established goals from 2018-2022 to prevent and end veteran homelessness; to end chronic homelessness; to prevent and end homelessness for families, youth, and children; and to set a path to end all types of homelessness.
 Applicants to DCED's Emergency Solutions Grant (ESG) program are required to participate in their local Continuum of Care (CoC)'s planning to develop a systematic response to prevent homelessness.
-If homelessness is unpreventable, communities should plan that instances are rare, brief, and non-recurring.
+If homelessness is unpreventable, communities should plan that instances are rare, brief, and one-time.

-DCED will also prioritize the Housing First model to ending homelessness with ESG funds.
+DCED requires the use of the Housing First model to end homelessness with ESG funds.
 Housing First is an approach to provide permanent housing immediately and with few to no preconditions, behavioral contingencies, or barriers.
 The outcomes of the model will align with the coordinated entry quick access to housing and services, identifying and implementing low barriers to entry or service, utilizing data to drive decisions about housing prioritization, establishing relationships with housing providers to ensure a direct referral from the coordinated entry process, standardizing application screening processes, consistent involvement in the planning process with the CoC, using mainstream systems to support the housing first approach, and ensuring staff are adequately trained to employ evidenced-based systems.
 Communities are expected to prioritize individuals and families with the highest needs and vulnerabilities, work effectively to engage landlords and property owners to ensure housing availability, and to ensure programs are client-centered with all barriers removed for entering and remaining in the program.

-Opening Doors (2017).
-Opening Doors: A Plan to End Homelessness.
-Retrieved from www.usich.gov/opening-doors
+1 Home, Together (2018).
+Home, Together: A Federal Strategic Plan to Prevent and End Homelessness.
+Retrieved from www.usich.gov/home-together